Chinch-Bug/clangen-genemod/docs/dev/writing/shortevents.md

 >**skill[list]** : r_c must possess at least one skill from this list. if they can be anything, remove parameter or leave list empty.
 >
 >**not_skill[list]** : r_c cannot possess any of the skills on this list
->This is mostly useful in cases where a cat can have any skill except one or two, in which case you would need to list those few skills here, but would not have to list all the other skills in the skill parameter.
-Cats are also capable of having multiple skills, so it can be valuable to specify if a cat with an allowed skill should still be prevented from this event due to possessing a second, un-allowed skill.
+>This is mostly useful in cases where a rabbit can have any skill except one or two, in which case you would need to list those few skills here, but would not have to list all the other skills in the skill parameter.
+Rabbits are also capable of having multiple skills, so it can be valuable to specify if a rabbit with an allowed skill should still be prevented from this event due to possessing a second, un-allowed skill.
 >
 >**trait[list]** : r_c must possess at least one trait from this list. if they can be anything, use "any"
 >
 >**not_trait[list]** : r_c cannot possess any of the traits on this list
->This is mostly useful in cases where a cat can have any trait except one or two, in which case you would need to list those few traits here, but would not have to list all the other traits in the skill parameter.
+>This is mostly useful in cases where a rabbit can have any trait except one or two, in which case you would need to list those few traits here, but would not have to list all the other traits in the skill parameter.
 >
 >**backstory[list]** : r_c must possess a backstory from this list. if they can be anything, use "any"
 >